vivyles/DevOps-Projects-Dareyio/project1.md

 ![BB10268F-3E66-4B0A-856D-700DD1480C40_1_105_c](https://user-images.githubusercontent.com/80499748/112824849-e557ad80-903f-11eb-91b4-e4da7a0b2d8b.jpeg)

 # # # # #step3
-Before the web server can recieve any traffic, tcp port 80 needs to be opened(http runs on port 80, while https(secured) run on 443), i already added a rule on my vm to allow ssh on port 22.(curl http://127.0.0.1:80, can be used to confirm that apache is indeed running.)
+Before the web server can recieve any traffic, tcp port 80 needs to be opened(http runs on port 80, while https(secured) run on 443), i already added a rule on my vm to allow ssh on port 22 (curl http://127.0.0.1:80, can be used to confirm that apache is indeed running.)
 ![5CCCF877-5285-4863-83FD-A6A377814481_1_105_c](https://user-images.githubusercontent.com/80499748/112825802-108ecc80-9041-11eb-9f28-d4b774648816.jpeg)